mrphysics-bonn/epg-tutorial/README.md

 **Phase Graph Tutorial**

-A collection of educational notebooks about Extended Phase Graphs (EPGs).
+A collection of educational notebooks about Extended Phase Graphs (EPGs):

+- `examples.ipynb` : basic examples to plot phase graphs and compute EPGs
+- `plot_epg_states.ipynb` : plot the full EPG state evolution
+- `tse_signal_shaping.ipynb` : compute variable flip-angles for TSE signal shaping

 The notebooks use code from the python file `phase_graph.py`, which should be in the same directory: